Topic of the Month

 drainage, and 4) stuffiness (congestion).

-The diagnosis of allergy can be made by blood testing (rast) or skin testing
+The diagnosis of allergy can be made by blood testing (RAST) or skin

-(allergist office).
-Skin Testing is recommended by the Academy of Allergy; it is
+testing (allergist office).
+Skin Testing is recommended by the Academy of

-generally more thorough, quite safe, and yields immediate results.
+Allergy; it is generally more thorough, quite safe, and yields immediate

-are a good fist start for treating many nasal symptoms, especially itch, sneeze,
+antihistamines are a good first start for treating many nasal symptoms,

-are the one (prescription) drug which can prevent all four primary symptoms of
+steroid sprays are the one (prescription) drug which can prevent all four

 * Have uncontrolled allergy symptoms despite using medication.